Mohammad-Sadeghi23/CopBot/README.md

+# 🚨 Attention to make an account currently you need to make a text file with first line being your username and second line being the password.
+Then name the file as your username and remove the .txt extention in the file name leaving the file with no extention.
+Then place the file in to the same directory as CopBot.py.

 # CopBot Application

 CopBot is a Python-based automation tool designed specifically for automating tasks on the **online Supreme store**.
 However, please note that this code is **outdated** and may no longer work as intended due to changes in the Supreme website and modern browser compatibility requirements.